godrowr/elevator-simulator/README.md

 This file consists of the format which is indicated in the project requirements.
 It includes the date, floor number, direction and destination of each request.
 #### 12. Sequence_Diagram
 Includes a sample sequence diagram that illustates an abstract model of our submission.
-#### 13. UML_Diagram
+#### 13. classDiagramI3.pdf
-Includes the currentUML diagram of all the classes within our submission.
+Includes the current UML diagram of all the classes within our submission.
 #### 14. Buffer
 This file holds an array of RecvData objects to be easily iterated through and acquired.
 #### 15. RecvData